joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/27/arts/music/d4vd-celesete-rivas-hernandez-murder.html

 **Seattle Police Search for 2nd Suspect in Deadly Food Festival Shooting**\
-`One 15-year-old suspect is in custody, but authorities said they were looking for a second shooter in the attack at a food festival that left three dead.`\
+`A 15-year-old suspect was in custody, and documents said a second shooter was killed on the scene.
+Police were looking for at least one more suspect in the attack that left three dead.`\
 https://www.nytimes.com/2026/07/27/us/seattle-food-festival-shooting.html

 **Heat Wave Threatens Further Wildfire Spread in France and Spain**\